thoth-station/adviser/docs/source/pipeline.rst

-All pipeline units are grouped based on their type in the :class:`PipelineConfig <thoth.adviser.pipeline_config.PipelineConfig>` and resolver runs respect they relative ordering when pipeline units are executed.
+All pipeline units are grouped based on their type in the :class:`PipelineConfig <thoth.adviser.pipeline_config.PipelineConfig>` and resolver runs with respect to their relative ordering when pipeline units are executed.
-Pipeline units specific for a certein packages are prioritized in oposite to the generic ones - see :ref:`the units section for more info <units>`.
+Pipeline units specific for a certain packages are prioritized in oposite to the generic ones - see :ref:`the units section for more info <units>`.

 The very first pipeline units triggered are pipeline units of type :class:`Boot